 - Our 2019 budget is just under 29 million in revenue.
 The YMCA of Columbia-Willamette is the 22nd largest charity in the Portland.

 - On October 27, 2018, at the Oregon Convention Center, over a thousand staff, volunteers and guests celebrated our YMCA’s 150th anniversary in the greater Portland and Vancouver area.

-A Trustee team led by former Board Chair, Bill Hebert, and a local consultant and university professor, Jim Steele, will lead a national search to fill the President and CEO position by Dec.
-31, 2019.
-In the meantime, Bob will continue to lead our organization with a focus on the priorities of the Strategic Plan.
-And remains highly committed to the YMCA and a seamless transition.
+A Trustee team led by former Board Chair, Bill Hebert, and a local consultant and university professor, Jim Steele, led a national search to fill the President and CEO position and in the fall of 2019 hired Tyler Wright.
+Tyler has begun his role in mid-November.
+In the meantime, Bob will continue to support our organization as President Emeritus up through the end of the year.